-Loans from the U.S. Small Business Administration (SBA) are often desirable for small business owners due to their favorable rates and terms.
-So you’ll be happy to know the SBA is testing two pilot programs that might be able to give your business a boost.
+Loans from the US Small Business Administration (SBA) are often desirable for small business owners due to their favorable rates and terms.
+So you’ll be happy to know the SBA is testing 2 pilot programs that might be able to give your business a boost.

 First is the Express Bridge Loan (EBL) Pilot Program.
 This program is intended to supplement the SBA’s disaster loan options, and allows 7(a) Lenders to deliver SBA-guaranteed financing on an emergency basis for disaster-related purposes.

 This funding will be expedited and is intended to support businesses impacted by Presidentially-declared disasters in the short term, while they wait for longer-term financing.
 The maximum loan amount is $25,000, with up to half that amount guaranteed by the SBA.